 Businesses are not just standing on the sidelines.
 A huge segment is “very actively” seeking to shape policy outcomes.
 They’re also looking across the policy map, expecting to actively engage on an average 4.5 policy areas.
 Less than 15% are simply waiting for regulation to hit before making any plans.

-Not surprisingly, data privacy, healthcare coverage, and workforce policy were the top three areas that C-suite executives most actively sought to influence.
-Each of these policies have the potential to increase costs for organizations, regardless of industry.
+Not surprisingly, data privacy, healthcare coverage and workforce policy are the top three areas that C-suite executives are most actively seeking to influence.
+Each of these policies has the potential to increase costs for organizations, regardless of industry.
 Meanwhile, antitrust regulation—which has been centered on Big Tech of late—garnered the least attention from executives.

 About 97% of executives are looking to increase their company’s lobbying efforts and budgets across an average of 4.5 policy areas.
-To a lesser extent, executives are focused on publishing a position paper or joining industry lobbying groups.
+They are also interested (albeit to a lesser extent) in publishing a position paper or joining industry lobbying groups.

-Many of these policy areas are seeing upheaval that has not occurred in decades.
-Consider tax and antitrust, the shifting business model brought on by the digital economy is creating debate and change around regulations that have not moved in years.
+Many of these policy areas are seeing upheaval the like of which has not occurred in decades.
+Consider tax and antitrust: the shifting business model brought on by the digital economy is creating debate and change around regulations that have not moved in years.
 Both businesses and governments are now faced with the challenge of regulating emerging technology, even as the technology and its uses continue to rapidly evolve.
-Healthcare is one of the few areas that has consensus around it, but executives are split on just how to lower costs.
+Healthcare is one of the few areas that has consensus, leaders' views are divided over the amount but executives are split on just how to lower costs.
 Across all policy areas, business leaders are split on the amount of regulation that will be best for business.

-While the US federal government is still the most influential regulator to many business leaders, executives realize that they need to be watching lawmakers at the city and state levels as well.
-Regulation by government outside of the US is also playing a part to inspire policymakers and is impacting organizations that have a multinational presence.
+While the US federal government is still seen as the most influential regulator by many business leaders, executives realize that they need to be watching lawmakers at the city and state levels as well.
+Regulation by governments outside of the US is also playing a part to inspire policymakers and is impacting organizations that have a multinational presence.

 Power over final policy outcomes is diffuse across more regulators at different levels.
-This demands a multi-stakeholder engagement strategy and tech-enabled way to monitor developments in real time.
+This demands a multi-stakeholder engagement strategy tech-enabled strategies for monitoring developments in real time.